Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

-\textbf{(2) Re-training head does not work well with limited training data.} Because re-training head follows a supervised learning paradigm, it suffers in low-shot learning scenarios.
-For example, prompt learning~\citep{liu_pre-train_2021} is an active research area in natural language processing, where researchers try to discover the capacity of fixed pre-trained models by only a few training data.
-Take sentiment classification task SST-2~\citep{socher_recursive_2013} for example, prompt learning~\citep{liu_pre-train_2021} extracts the sentence embedding $E_S$ for each sentence $S$, and compare $E_S$ with word embeddings $E_P, E_N$ of a positive anchor word $P$ (\emph{i.e.} ``good'', ``fantastic'') and a negative anchor word $N$ (\emph{i.e.} ``bad'', ``awful'').
+\textbf{(2) Re-training head does not work well with limited training data.} Because re-training the head follows a supervised learning paradigm, it suffers in low-shot learning scenarios.
+For example, prompt learning~\citep{liu_pre-train_2021} is an active research area in natural language processing, where researchers try to exploit the potential of frozen pre-trained models with only a few training data points.
+In the sentiment classification task SST-2~\citep{socher_recursive_2013}, prompt learning~\citep{liu_pre-train_2021} extracts the sentence embedding $E_S$ for each sentence $S$, and compares $E_S$ with word embeddings $E_P, E_N$ of a positive anchor word $P$ (such as ``good'' and ``fantastic'') and a negative anchor word $N$ (such as ``bad'' and ``awful'').
 The decision rule is: \texttt{sentence S contains positive sentiment $\iff E_S^T E_P > E_S^T E_N$}.
-In this case, searching proper anchor words on validation data yields $61.4\%$ accuracy (complete results are available in Table~\ref{tab:prompt_learning}).
-Training a simple classification head on limited training data upon sentence embedding $E_S$ and tuning the weight-decay hyper-parameter on validation set is also a doable idea, but it does not work well empirically because of the limited training data.
-With $10$ sentences for training, re-training head only achieves $51.64\%$ accuracy.
-Meanwhile, we can apply the LogME approach proposed in this paper (or to be specific, the posterior predictive distribution introduced in Section~\ref{sec:bayesian_tuning}), which does not require any hyper-parameter setting.
-This way, we can combine training data with validation data to compute the predictive weight $m$ for each class, and use $m$ as the embedding of a virtual ``anchor word'', which results in $79.24\%$ accuracy, \emph{a huge improvement over re-training head and manually selected anchor words}!
-The superior performance of LogME is interpretable: we analyzed the predictive weight $m$ for the negative sentiment class, and find that it is closest to the embedding of ``\texttt{dump}'', ``\texttt{:(}'', ``\texttt{doomed}'', ``\texttt{Worse}'', ``\texttt{worse}''.
-To our surprise, it can discover that ``\texttt{:(}'' contains negative sentiment, as ``\texttt{:(}'' is a cyber word to express unhappy emotion.
+In this case, searching for proper anchor words on validation data yields $61.4\%$ accuracy (complete results are available in Table~\ref{tab:prompt_learning}).
+Re-training the head (\emph{i.e.}, training a simple classification head with limited training data on the frozen sentence embedding $E_S$ and tuning the weight-decay hyper-parameter on a validation set) only achieves $51.64\%$ accuracy with $10$ sentences for training.
+Meanwhile, we can apply LogME (or to be specific, the posterior predictive distribution introduced in Section~\ref{sec:bayesian_tuning}) to this problem, which does not require any hyper-parameter tuning.
+This way, we can combine training data with validation data to compute the predictive weight $m$ for each class, and use $m$ as the embedding of a virtual ``anchor word,'' which results in $79.24\%$ accuracy, \emph{a huge improvement over re-training head and manually selected anchor words}.
+Moreover, the superior performance of LogME is interpretable: we analyzed the predictive weight $m$ for the negative sentiment class, and find that it is closest to the embedding of ``\texttt{dump},'' ``\texttt{:(},'' ``\texttt{doomed},'' ``\texttt{Worse},'' and ``\texttt{worse}.''
+Interestingly, it can discover that ``\texttt{:(},'' a cyber word used to express unhappy emotion, contains negative sentiment.